aaronshaf/totes/README.md

 React-like Components using lit-html.

-It is currently a working proof of concept.
+This is currently a working proof of concept.

 ## Roadmap